jgiordano20191/adfdemo/README.md

 B. Workflows to automate deployments:
+- ADF links different services, but artifacts created are in JSON and deployed in an ARM template
 - User makes changes to their privage branches
 - Users must create a pull request to make the changes
 - Github workflow(actions) build triggered every time a new commmit is made to master.
 This generates an ARM template as an artifact (after validation).